 figure it out the equation.

-For those who grew up with less
+for those who grew up with less.

-Yet, selective social groups are closed
+Yet, social class groups are closed

 and they prefer those who already belong.

-Let’ me explain what I saw
+Let’ me explain what I saw.

 The power game.
 Your fruits